William Frederick James Harvey

-William Frederick James Harvey DFC & Bar MC MBE (8 January 1897 – 21 July 1972) was a British flying ace in World War I credited with twenty-six victories.
-He was the first recipient of the DFC & Bar and was also awarded the MC.
+William Frederick James Harvey (8 January 1897 – 21 July 1972) was a British flying ace in World War I credited with twenty-six victories.
+He was the first recipient of the Distinguished Flying Cross & Bar and was also awarded the Military Cross.

 Involvement in World War I

 Harvey served with the Signal Company of the Royal Engineers until he transferred to the RFC in December 1916.
 In December 1917 he was posted as a pilot to No. 22 Squadron flying Bristol F.2B fighters.
 His first air victory, a downed Pfalz D.III, was recorded 16 March 1918, followed by an Albatros D.V two days later.

 With three more kills in March Harvey established himself as a flying ace.
 In May 1918 he was promoted to captain and commanded 'B' Flight.
 In the last decade of May Harvey, flying with Lt.
 George Thomson as his flight observer, downed two observation balloons and four German airplanes; on 20 June he downed three enemy airplanes.
 Shortly after this success Thomson was replaced with Captain Dennis Waight, who remained Harvey's teammate until the end of campaign.
 The crew scored 9 kills during the Battle of Amiens in August 1918.

 Of his twenty-six victories (comprising 3 balloons, 12 and 2 shared destroyed, and 9 'out of control') credited to Harvey, eighteen were achieved utilising his front gun.